OPCFoundation/UA-CloudCommander/README.md

 The following environment variables are REQUIRED:

 * MQTT_BROKERNAME - (required) MQTT broker name to connect to
-* MQTT_CLIENTNAME - (required) MQTT client name, for example the device ID UACommander is running on.
+* MQTT_CLIENTNAME - (required) MQTT client name, for example the device ID UA Cloud Commander is running on.
 If running as an Azure IoT Edge module, this is `<deviceID>/<moduleID>`
 * MQTT_TOPIC - (required) Topic to subscribe to.
 "Read", "Write" and "Command" must be sub-topics of this topic, for IoT Hub, this is `$iothub/methods/POST/#`
 * MQTT_RESPONSE_TOPIC - (required) Topic to send responses to, for IoT Hub, this is `$iothub/methods/res/{status}/?$rid={request id}`
 * MQTT_USERNAME - (required) Username for the MQTT broker, for IoT Hub, this is `<brokername>/<clientname>/?api-version=2018-06-30`